c3cbot/legacy-c3cbot/README.md

 A bot that can be customized using plugins.
 Currently supports Facebook Messenger (using fca-unofficial, a repo forked from facebook-chat-api and maintained by me) and Discord (using discord.js)

 ## Install
-Install Node.JS (version 10 only; 12 and 13 will not work! {thank you, V8, for making me do this}) and Git if you don't have one.
+Install Node.JS (version 10 only; download link <a href="#Download">here</a>) and Git if you don't have one.
 If you're using Windows, you need to open command prompt and type this command:
 ```bash
 npm install -g windows-build-tools
 ```